olincollege/overcooked/index.md

 We used pygame tutorials on opensource.com to get started, including; https://opensource.com/article/17/12/game-framework-python, https://opensource.com/article/17/12/game-python-add-a-player, and https://opensource.com/article/17/12/game-python-moving-player.

 We used the pygame library (https://www.pygame.org/wiki/about) to visualize our game.

-Unique features of your project
-Screenshots or demos of your project
-Installation instructions (or link to the relevant portion of the README) Download links for your project
-A link to your project’s GitHub page
-Information about you (to the extent you are comfortable) Attribution for any external resources you used